Sunday, August 15, 2010

 Assumption of the Blessed Virgin Mary

-Since that time the only other occasion when a Pope ventured to speak "infallibly" occurred in 1950 when Pope Pius XII promulgated the doctrine which we celebrate today, the Assumption of Mary into Heaven.
+In 1950 when the world was still recovering from the ravages of the Second World War, Pope Pius XII promulgated the doctrine of the Assumption of Mary into Heaven.
 Now Catholics didn't start believing in the Assumption only in 1950.
 Think of how many churches were constructed before 1950 dedicated to Our Lady of the Assumption.
 Belief in Mary's Assumption can be found in the writings of the early Church Fathers and for centuries artists have delighted in rendering the scene of Mary being taken up into Heaven.

 Of course, Catholics have always loved images of Mary.
-In today's first reading we have the famous image of "the woman clothed with the sun" who was about to give birth to a son, "destined to rule all the nations."
-In today's gospel we have St. Luke's famous account of the Visitation.
+In the first reading of the Mass of the Feast of the Assumption we have the famous image from the Book of Revelation of "the woman clothed with the sun" who was about to give birth to a son, "destined to rule all the nations."
+In the gospel we have St. Luke's famous account of the Visitation.
 Almost immediately after the Annunciation Mary embarks on a journey to visit her cousin, Elizabeth, who is herself expecting.
 Artists have loved to portray this tender scene of the meeting of the two women.
 The young Mary, barely pregnant, greets her elder cousin whose pregnancy is well advanced.

 St. Luke is the only evangelist to describe this meeting but, of course, he wasn't present.
 How did he get his information?
 It's possible that he was merely relating an earlier oral tradition and giving us an account of what the early Church believed Mary would have said on this occasion.
 Perhaps he talked with the Blessed Mother herself after the death and resurrection of her Son.
 In that event, this passage would represent her profound recollection of the Visitation in the light of everything that came after.